MaciejGawel/strangler/overview.md

 # Overview

-In this exercise, you will learn how to migrate from legacy monolith application to the cloud-native microservices.
-We'll use practices from Martin Fowler's [Strangler Fig Application][1] to slowly strangle away from a legacy system using microservices.
+In this exercise, you will learn how to migrate from a legacy monolith application to cloud-native microservices.
+We'll use Martin Fowler's [Strangler Fig Application][1] practices to slowly strangle away from a legacy system using microservices.
 The Microservices migration process depends on the legacy application.
 However, it can be described by the following steps: